sst/guide/_chapters/handle-404s.md

 </Route>
 ```

-This needs to always be the last line in the `<Route>` block.
+This needs to always be the last route in the `<Switch>` block.
 You can think of it as the route that handles requests in case all the other routes before it have failed.

 {%change%} And include the `NotFound` component in the header by adding the following: